-- (a) "Acts" refers to the medical marihuana facilities licensing act, 2016 PA 281, MCL 333.27101 to 333.27801, and the Michigan Regulation and Taxation of Marihuana Act, 2018 IL 1, MCL 333.27951 to 333.27967, when applicable. - (b) "Agency" means the marijuana regulatory agency. - (c) "Employee" means a person performing work or service for compensation.
-"Employee" does not include individuals providing trade or professional services who are not normally engaged in the operation of a marihuana establishment. - (d) "Final package" means the form a marihuana product is in when it is available for sale by a marihuana sales location. - (e) "Inactive ingredients" means binding materials, dyes, preservatives, flavoring agents, and any other ingredient that is not derived from the plant Cannabis Sativa L. - (f) "Marihuana business" refers to a marihuana facility under the medical marihuana facilities licensing act or a marihuana establishment under the Michigan regulation and taxation of marihuana act, or both. - (g) "Marihuana establishment" means a location at which a licensee is licensed to operate a marihuana grower, marihuana safety compliance facility, marihuana processor, marihuana microbusiness, marihuana retailer, marihuana secure transporter, marihuana designated consumption establishment, or any other type of marihuana-related business licensed to operate by the agency under the Michigan regulation and taxation of marihuana act. - (h) "Marihuana facility" means a location at which a licensee is licensed to operate under the medical marihuana facilities licensing act. - (i) "Marihuana product" means marihuana or a marihuana-infused product, or both, as those terms are defined in the acts unless otherwise provided for in these rules.
+- (a) "Acts" refers to the medical marihuana facilities licensing act, 2016 PA 281, MCL 333.27101 to 333.27801, and the Michigan Regulation and Taxation of Marihuana Act, 2018 IL 1, MCL 333.27951 to 333.27967, when applicable. - (b) "Agency" means the marijuana regulatory agency. - (c) "Edible marihuana product" means any marihuana-infused product containing marihuana that is intended for human consumption in a manner other than inhalation.
+Edible marijuana product does not include marihuana-infused products that are intended for topical application. - (d) "Employee" means a person performing work or service for compensation.
+"Employee" does not include individuals providing trade or professional services who are not normally engaged in the operation of a marihuana establishment. - (e) "Final form" means the form a marihuana product is in when it is available for sale by a marihuana sales location not including consumer packaging.
+For marihuana products intended for inhalation, final form means the marihuana concentrate in an e-cigarette or a vaping device. - (f) "Inactive ingredients" means binding materials, dyes, preservatives, flavoring agents, and any other ingredient that is not derived from the plant $Cannabis\ sativa\ L$. - (g) "Marihuana product" means marihuana or a marihuana-infused product, or both, as those terms are defined in the acts unless otherwise provided for in these rules. - (h) "Marihuana sales location" refers to a provisioning center under the medical marihuana facilities licensing act or a marihuana retailer under the Michigan Regulation and Taxation of Marihuana Act, or both. - (i) "Marihuana tracking act" means the marihuana tracking act, 2016 PA 282, MCL 333.27901 to 333.27904.

-- (j) "Marihuana sales location" refers to a provisioning center under the medical marihuana facilities licensing act or a marihuana retailer under the Michigan regulation and taxation of marihuana act, or both. - (k) "Marihuana tracking act" means the marihuana tracking act, 2016 PA 282, MCL 333.27901 to 333.27904. - (l) "Medical marihuana facilities licensing act" or "MMFLA" means the medical marihuana facilities licensing act, 2016 PA 281, MCL 333.27101 to 333.27801. - (m) "Michigan regulation and taxation of marihuana act" or "MRTMA" means the Michigan Regulation and Taxation of Marihuana Act, 2018 IL 1, MCL 333.27951 to 333.27967. - (n) "Producer" refers to both a processor under the medical marihuana facilities licensing act and a marihuana processor under the Michigan regulation and taxation of marihuana act. - (o) "Records of formulation" means the documentation that includes at a minimum: the ingredients, recipe, processing in order to be shelf stable, Certificates of Analysis for any ingredient used, and description of the process in which all ingredients are combined to produce a final package. - (p) "These rules" means the administrative rules promulgated by the agency under the authority of the medical marihuana facilities licensing act, the marihuana tracking act, the Michigan regulation and taxation of marihuana act, and Executive Reorganization Order No. 2019-2, MCL 333.27001. - (q) "Tag" or "RFID tag" means the unique identification number or Radio Frequency Identification (RFID) issued to a licensee by the agency for tracking, identifying, and verifying marihuana plants, marihuana products, and packages of marihuana product in the statewide monitoring system. - (2) Terms defined in the acts have the same meanings when used in these rules unless otherwise indicated.
+- (j) "Medical marihuana facilities licensing act" or "MMFLA" means the medical marihuana facilities licensing act, 2016 PA 281, MCL 333.27101 to 333.27801. - (k) "Michigan Regulation and Taxation of Marihuana Act" or "MRTMA" means the Michigan Regulation and Taxation of Marihuana Act, 2018 IL 1, MCL 333.27951 to 333.27967. - (l) "Producer" refers to both a processor under the medical marihuana facilities licensing act and a marihuana processor under the Michigan Regulation and Taxation of Marihuana Act. - (m) "Records of formulation" means the documentation that includes at a minimum: the ingredients, recipe, processing in order to be shelf stable, Certificates of Analysis for any ingredient used, and description of the process in which all ingredients are combined to produce a final package. - (n) "These rules" means the administrative rules promulgated by the agency under the authority of the medical marihuana facilities licensing act, the marihuana tracking act, the Michigan Regulation and Taxation of Marihuana Act, and Executive Reorganization Order No. 2019-2, MCL 333.27001. - (o) "Tag" or "RFID tag" means the unique identification number or Radio Frequency Identification (RFID) issued to a licensee by the statewide monitoring system for tracking, identifying, and verifying marihuana plants, marihuana products, and packages of marihuana product in the statewide monitoring system. - (2) Terms defined in the acts have the same meanings when used in these rules unless otherwise indicated.